-For the year ended December 31, 2023 each Independent Trustee received an annual fee of \$125,000, allocated \$13,000 per operational Fund with the remaining balance pro-rated quarterly based on each Fund's net assets, plus expenses incurred by the Trustees in connection with attendance at meetings of the Board and its committees.
-Each Independent Trustee also received an attendance fee in the amount of \$6,000 for each special meeting of the Board, to be allocated to each Fund on a prorated basis based on each Fund's assets.
-From January 1, 2023 to March 8, 2023, Ms. Allecta served as the lead Independent Trustee.
-Effective March 8, 2023, Ms. Allecta was elected Chair of the Board.
-For the year ended December 31, 2023, Ms. Allecta received an additional annual retainer in the amount of \$12,500, allocated to each Fund on a prorated basis based on each Fund's assets, for her roles as lead Independent Trustee and Chair.
-Effective January 1, 2024, each Independent Trustee receives an annual fee of \$135,000, allocated \$25,000 per operational Fund with the remaining balance pro-rated quarterly based on each Fund's net assets, plus expenses incurred by the Trustees in connection with attendance at meetings of the Board and its committees.
-Each Independent Trustee also receives an attendance fee in the amount of \$6,000 for each special meeting of the Board, to be allocated to each Fund on a prorated basis based on each Fund's assets.
-Ms. Allecta receives an additional annual retainer as Chair in the amount of \$15,000, allocated to each Fund on a prorated basis based on each Fund's assets.
-Mr. Shefrin serves as the Audit Committee Chair and receives an additional annual retainer in the amount of \$10,000, allocated to each Fund on a prorated basis based on each Fund's assets.
+Each Independent Trustee receives an annual fee of \$135,000, allocated \$11,250 per operational iMGP Fund with the remaining balance pro-rated quarterly based on each such fund's net assets, plus expenses incurred by the Trustees in connection with attendance at meetings of the Board and its committees.
+Each Independent Trustee also receives an attendance fee in the amount of \$6,000 for each special meeting of the Board.
+Ms. Allecta receives an additional annual retainer as Chair in the amount of \$15,000.
+Mr. Shefrin serves as the Audit Committee Chair and receives an additional annual retainer in the amount of \$10,000.
+The additional retainers for the Board and Audit Committee Chairs and the special meeting fees described in this paragraph are allocated to each iMGP Fund on a prorated basis based on each such fund's assets.